 Low sperm count is a condition which is called as oligospermia.
 This is the term used to depict the condition when the sperm check is low, under 15 million sperm/ml.
 If there are no sperm at all in the semen test, the condition is named as azoospermia.

 When you are attempting to have your children, the quantity of sperm you discharge is very vital.
-In case of low sperm or no sperm, we suggest book an appointment with Dr. Kedar Ganla for examining low sperm count and medical history.
+In the case of low sperm or no sperm, we suggest booking an appointment with Dr. Kedar Ganla for examining low sperm count and medical history.